-It is Chase Grammar School policy that where an investigation leads to the view that serious suspicion of the consumption of illegal drugs rests upon an individual or individuals, students and parents must accept that testing for the presence of illegal drugs, usually by urine testing, will be instigated under the direction of the school's matron.
+It is Chase Grammar School policy that where an investigation leads to the view that serious suspicion of the consumption of illegal drugs rests upon an individual or individuals, students and parents must accept that testing for the presence of illegal drugs, usually by urine testing, will be instigated.
 Such testing should not be perceived as any form of punishment in itself, nor as having any value other than that of producing information which may or may not be helpful to investigators and investigatees.